DeepakGitHub050/wizard/README.md

 So at a time we are trying to solve two problem statements i.e "Take out the human interaction" and "Smooth the step in".

 Here we are introducing:
-Website- used for hotel rooms booking
+Website- used for hotel rooms booking,
-An App- for hotel check in
+An App- for hotel check in,
 An IoT setup - used for setup of local server and to provide user the security while hotel check in process

 Taking the example of an user name XYZ.
 Lets cover his journey from hotel booking to check in:-